peterbrittain/asciimatics/doc/source/io.rst

 .. code-block:: python

-    # draw a diagonal line from the top-left of the screen.
+    # Draw a diagonal line from the top-left of the screen.
     screen.move(0, 0)
     screen.draw(10, 10)